 Again, this step is optional.
-It’s a gesture that shows you’re willing to go out of your way to help with the difficulty of your leave.
-This step is recommended mostly to employees whose roles are specific and whose skills are difficult to replace.
+It’s a gesture that shows you’re willing to go out of your way to help with the difficulty of your leaving.
+This step is recommended mostly to employees whose specific roles and skills are difficult to replace.

 An integral part of a letter of resignation is this next section wherein you thank the company for all that it has done for you.
 Even in my role as a teenage hostess, I was grateful to that restaurant for helping a young high-schooler build her resume and skills.

-Additionally, this part of the letter of resignation is great for maintaining that positive relationship we talked about.
+Additionally, this part of the resignation letter is great for maintaining that positive relationship we discussed.
 You get to reinforce your appreciation for the opportunity and end things on a good note, or, more literally, a good letter.